The Linq: Flood incidents

 The Flamingo Capri was built over the Flamingo Wash, which the motel advertised as a "Venetian canal".
 The property was prone to flooding, including an incident in 1975 that left water damage in the casino and portions of the motel.
 The Imperial Palace's parking garage was also built over the wash, suffering the same consequences during storms.
 In 1983, the casino was briefly closed while eight feet of water rushed through the parking area and garage, leaving mud in the pool area and in more than 20 ground-floor rooms.

 In 2004, two men had to be rescued by firefighters after their car stalled in flood water behind the garage.
 The Clark County Fire Department stated that such rescues had to be performed at the property on a regular basis.
 During floods, the garage is usually closed off, preventing guests from leaving.
 The resort had no plans for structural changes, stating that prior research had never turned up a viable solution.
 Efforts to prevent future flooding were hindered, as an underground drainage system could not be installed without possibly weakening the foundation.
 The parking garage was left unchanged during the transformation into the Linq, and the property continued to suffer from flooding.
 A 2017 storm left some cars in the garage partially underwater, and six people had to be rescued.
+Footage of the parking garage's flooding often goes viral.